Churches of Christ (non-institutional): Identification

-While the one-cup, non-class, and mutual edification congregations are almost always non-institutional, they became independent from the mainstream well before the main 1950 division among congregations over institutions.
+While the one-cup, non-class, and mutual edification congregations are almost always non-institutional, they became independent from the mainstream well before the broader 1950s division among congregations over institutions.

-At least one "mutual edification" congregation is not non-institutional: East Prairie Church of Christ near Groveton, Texas.

 Common beliefs

 Individual churches of Christ are autonomous congregations (without hierarchical central governance, nondenominational), so doctrinal positions vary between congregations.
 Examples include whether or not to 'corporately' sponsor a youth outing or have auxiliary facilities like a study room or kitchen on church grounds.
 In general, these churches subscribe to the more conservative positions associated with churches of Christ in matters of authority, organization, and worship.
-Most congregations in this number can be differentiated from mainstream churches by their strict adherence to the principle of congregational autonomy and by a differentiation of the role of the individual Christian and the congregation.
+Most congregations in this number can be differentiated from mainstream churches by a differentiation of the role of the individual Christian and the congregation.

 As a result, they oppose the following practices that became widespread in other churches of Christ during the mid-twentieth century, namely: